 Make Family Search more secure regarding living personal data

-I found someone had changed my birth place to Denmark.
-I was able to correct it back to Olney, Maryland.
+I found someone had changed my birth place.
+I was able to correct it back.
 I reported this as a possible abuse, and your people's reply treated it like it was not a serious problem.
 The issue is this, that if I was not aware of this change and the U.S. Government decides to do a background check on my info, which yes they can do by the way, it would be flagged.
 I don't think most church members are aware of this.
 But they need to reconsider that as an abuse.
 No one should be able to change anyone's person data (living that is) birth place, birth date, or similar data.
 They shouldn't be able to make any changes to personal to living data.
 And it is evident to me that they can at this time.
 I expect the church to do something about it.

 -